ratspeak/revanity-go/README.md

 ./revanity-go -prefix dead,beef,cafe -no-dupe   # exactly one result per pattern
 ```

 Use `-no-dupe` to skip duplicate matches — the output will contain exactly one identity per pattern.
-Combine with `-loop` to keep going after all patterns are satisfied.

 ## Loop Mode